 The Mental Capacity Act is designed to make a real difference to the lives of people who lack mental capacity.
 It empowers people to make decisions for themselves where possible, and provides a flexible framework putting people at the heart of the decision-making process.

-You can find out more about the Mental Capacity Act, how we meet the requirements in Cambridgeshire and local support on the Adult Social Care section of our website.
+You can find out more about the Mental Capacity Act, how we meet the requirements in Cambridgeshire and local support on the adults and older people section of our website.

 Money Fact Sheets for Family Carers

 Dosh, an independent organisation who provide financial advocacy, information and advice for adults with learning disabilities have also produced some factsheets for family carers who are, or will be, involved with managing money for an adult relative.
 They cover things like benefits, banking and appointeeship.

 There is also a booklet called ‘The Dosh Guide to Money’ that may be of use when talking to young people about money.